ehrpg/qstar/docs/index.md

 :   A base value that's used for rolls or to determine values.
 It's the same for all characters and creatures.

+Difficulty Class
+:   DC.
+A check equal or higher than the DC is a success, or a failure otherwise.

 Roleplaying circumstance
 :   Usually added by a race, perk or flaws.
 Roleplaying circumstances include prejudice, others liking or disliking you, being a known criminal, etc.